 The main definition of the adjective fleshly is of or relating to the body.
 It’s synonymous with carnal and sensual, and it’s often used in religion-related contexts as an antonym of spiritual or heavenly.
-Fleshy means (1) relating to, consisting of, or resembling flesh, or (2) plump.
+Things that are fleshly are often regarded as sinful or at least separate from the spiritual side of life.
+Fleshy has nothing to do with spirituality.
+It means (1) relating to, consisting of, or resembling flesh, or (2) plump.

-Many dictionaries list fleshy and fleshly as variants of each other, but it’s best to keep the words separate.
-Fleshly is appropriate in most figurative senses, and fleshy usually relates to actual flesh.
+Many dictionaries list fleshy and fleshly as variants of each other, but the words are only rarely used interchangeably.

 Examples